-Part of the reason that this has so far been undervalued is the fact that architects and urban planners get paid based on a project's size or square footage, Saheb argues, so designing more compact structures runs against their financial interests.
+Part of the reason that this has so far been undervalued is the fact that architects and urban planners get paid based on a project's size, Saheb argues, so designing more compact structures runs against their financial interests.

 "No one is questioning if the way they make money is aligned with their contribution to climate mitigation," she said.

 Efficiency is not enough

 The industry's failure to adapt sufficiency strategies so far has actually counteracted emissions reductions achieved by making buildings more energy efficient, the report found.

 Adding insulation, switching to more modern appliances and other efficiency measures reduced building emissions by 49 per cent between 1990 and 2019.
 But the lack of sufficiency measures led to a simultaneous emissions increase of 52 per cent.

 "The efficiency improvement was fully offset by the lack of sufficiency measures," Saheb said.

 "Previously, climate mitigation policies for buildings included only energy efficiency and the supply with renewables.
 And we know today that without sufficiency, this is not enough."

 The top image shows Maya Lin's Ghost Forest installation.